Ban private schools? Only if you hate our kids.

 Cook’s argument, that the rich will suddenly care about public schools if their kids are actually forced to go there, misses out on a few facts.
 First, Barack Obama and Rahm Emanuel are guilty of hypocrisy, but that doesn’t mean that people who send their kids to private schools have no vested interest in public education.

 Just 10 percent of American students are in private school.
 That leaves 90 percent in public education.
 Guess what?
 That’s where the doctors, lawyers, and engineers are coming from.
 Sure, some will come from private school, but if just 10 percent of the kids, there won’t be enough of them to fill all our needs.
 If someone believes in public education-something mandated by many state constitutions, as a matter of fact-then they have all the interest they need.
+There are people all over the world who go to private school, for example, some people send their children to private school melbourne, in Australia so they can get the best education.

 Of course, Cook doesn’t just stop there.